 - Too much jewelry: A funeral is not the time to adorn yourself with superfluous decoration.
 As we said above, keep it simple and minimal.

+- Literal and figurative loud things: In the literal sense, this ties back to wearing too much jewelry.
+Bracelets in particular can clang together, and this can be a very unwelcome distraction.
 In the figurative sense, clothing that’s brightly colored, patterned, or has text on it is far too loud insofar as it draws attention to itself.
 This is fine for date night, but not in the presence of a grieving family.

 General Tips On Funeral Etiquette